 A HOMELAND FOR WRITERS

 Macondo board members are made up of experienced Macondista volunteers.
 They constitute a working board.
 Members serve a minimum of two years, and may serve for a third year of additional service.
 During their tenure, board members do not attend workshops or participate in workshop activities, but focus on serving and leading the organization.
-The board normally meets monthly to discuss and plan the annual Macondo Writers Workshop.
+The board normally meets weekly to discuss and plan the annual Macondo Writers Workshop.

 Pat Alderete (Applications Administrator, Ex-Officio Board member) is a motorcycle riding butch who was born and raised in East Los Angeles.
 She writes about the beauty and brutality of varrio life, rendering the complex inner worlds and strict social hierarchies of a community too seldom observed in literature.